EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 1. **Scenario: Adding Task Priority Feature - A Multi-Model Workflow**

    **Step 1: Analysis with oX**
-   - Switch to oX model and ask: "Looking at the current task management structure in this PHP project, what would be the architectural implications of adding task priorities?
-What potential issues should I consider?"
+   - Switch to oX model and ask: `Looking at the current task management structure in this project, what would be the architectural implications of adding task priorities?
+What potential issues should I consider?`
-   - Follow up with: "Based on the existing TaskController and Task model, what's the most logical way to integrate priority without breaking current functionality?"
+   - Follow up with: `Based on the existing TaskController and Task model, what's the most logical way to integrate priority without breaking current functionality?`

    **Step 2: Implementation with Sonnet 4**
-   - Switch to Sonnet 4 and say: "Based on the analysis above, generate the code changes needed to add a priority field to the Task model.
-Include validation and getter/setter methods."
+   - Switch to Sonnet 4 and say: `Based on the analysis above, generate the PHP code changes needed to add a priority field to the Task model.
+Include validation and getter/setter methods.`
-   - Then: "Now generate the corresponding controller changes to handle priority in task creation and updates."
+   - Then: `Now generate the corresponding PHP controller changes to handle priority in task creation and updates.`

    **Step 3: Documentation and Git Summary with GPT-4.1/5-mini**
-   - Switch to GPT-4.1/5-mini and request: "Get the current git status and create a summary of what files would be changed for this priority feature."
+   - Switch to GPT-4.1/5-mini and request: `Get the current git status and create a summary of what files would be changed for this priority feature.`
-   - Follow with: "Generate a concise commit message and brief documentation for these priority changes."
+   - Follow with: `Generate a concise commit message and brief documentation for these priority changes.`

    **Step 4: Validation Back to oX**
-   - Return to oX and ask: "Review the generated code changes.
-Are there any logical flaws or edge cases I should address before implementing?"
+   - Return to oX and ask: `Review the generated code changes.
+Are there any logical flaws or edge cases I should address before implementing?`

 2. **Reflect on the Multi-Model Experience**
    - Compare how each model approached their specialized task